Pension contributions procedural policy

 Additional voluntary contributions Back to top

-When Pension Services are notified of a problem where there has been a late payment of AVC contributions payable to either of the Staffordshire Pension Fund’s AVC providers, they will assess why the payment failure has occurred before taking steps to resolve the matter.
+When the Fund is notified of a problem where there has been a late payment of contributions payable to the Staffordshire Pension Fund’s AVC provider, they will assess why the payment failure has occurred before taking steps to resolve the matter.
 The following steps will be taken.

 1. Investigate any apparent employer failure to pay contributions in accordance with the legal requirements.